bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

         U({\bf q}) = -log[f({\bf q})] \tag{39}
-* **Kinetic energy** (:math:`K(p)`): There can be many choices in how to define the kinetic energy, but the current practice is to assume that it is independent of :math:`q`, and its quadratic in each of the dimensions.
-This naturally translates to a zero-mean multivariate Gaussian (see below) with independent with variances :math:`m_i`.
+* **Kinetic energy** (:math:`K(p)`): There can be many choices in how to define the kinetic energy, but the current practice is to assume that it is independent of :math:`q`, and quadratic in each of the dimensions.
+This naturally translates to a zero-mean multivariate Gaussian (see below) with independent variances :math:`m_i`.
 This produces the kinetic energy:

   .. math::